M41T3/USB-PD-Table-Lamp/readme.md

 ## 1. PCB design

-The objective was to develop a controller for various light sources that is powered via USB Power Delivery.
-The circuit board should be configurable using jumpers.
-The circuit board should be configurable using jumpers.
+The objective was to develop a highly configurable controller for various light sources that is powered via USB Power Delivery.

 ![pcb](light_controller_pcb/light_controller_base/light_controller_base_side.png)

+### Operation Modes

+The operating mode can be configured using jumpers and potentiomenter wiring:

+1. Switch VBUS power and dimm light via PMW
+2. Switch VBUS power and dimm light via constant current source
+3. Low Side Switch and dimm light via PWM
+4. Simple ON/OFF with disabled USB PD (5 V)
+5. Switch VBUS power and fixed output current (set with jumpers)

-### Features
+### Noteable Features
 - Configure output voltage and current
     - Voltage: 5 V, 9 V, 12 V, 15 V, 20 V, 28 V
     - Current: 1.25 A - 3.25 A